Key School Admission

 If placement seems appropriate the student is invited for an all-day visit, during which Key teachers assist in evaluating educational needs as well as other factors affecting a possible placement.

 Based on all aspects of the admission process, the admissions committee makes a final decision about admittance.
 Parents are invited to meet with the director of admission for an intake conference in order to discuss mutual goals and expectations.

 Our full-day program offers students the opportunity to work with our highly qualified, specialized teachers in the unusually small setting of 3:1 for reading, spelling, and written expression.
 Classes in other core areas such as math, social studies, and science offer a student/teacher ratio of between 4:1 and 8:1, depending on the age and skill level of the students.
 The principles of the Orton-Gillingham philosophy are embedded in every class, every day, by every teacher.
 All of our highly trained faculty members are lifelong learners themselves and continuously sharpen their skills through ongoing professional development.
 Research shows the direct correlation between teacher expertise and student learning; we strive to unlock the highest level of potential in every student.

 We recognize that Key School families are making a critical investment in their children’s future and we strive to provide assistance to families who otherwise might not be able to meet school costs.
-We invite all parents to apply for financial aid.
+We invite all parents to apply for tuition assistance.
 Financial support awards are considered on an annual basis and are not guaranteed from year to year.
-We work with School & Student Service (SSS) for Financial Assistance requests.
+We work with School & Student Service (SSS) for Tuition Assistance requests.
 In addition, families may also be eligible for tuition assistance through the NC State Education Assistance Authority Scholarship Program.